-You can have the best car battery in the world but if you leave it connected to a car that is not in use, it will eventually lose charge.
-Using a battery maintainer simply tops up the charge in the battery to ensure its at maximum capacity.
+You can have the best car battery on the market but if it’s connected to a car that’s not in use, it will eventually lose charge.
+Using a battery maintainer is the best way to keep it topped up and ensure it’s at max capacity.

-Batteries are expensive to buy and having to replace them due to poor maintenance can be fairly frustrating.
-Below is a list of the best battery maintainers that will safely keep the battery topped up to its maximum capacity.
+Below is a list of the best battery maintainers that safely keep batteries topped up to their maximum capacity.

-The Battery Tender® Plus is at the forefront of battery maintaining technology with a 1.25 amp battery charger.
-It has an astonishing 10 year warranty and has many features, which makes it the best battery maintainer for your car.
+The Battery Tender ® brand is at the forefront of battery maintaining technology and the 021-0128 Plus is their most popular model.
+It has an impressive 10 year warranty and has many intuitive features that make it one of the best battery maintainers on the market.

 - 1.25 amps